santiagogrr/cs-project2/specs.md

 * coordinates : two coordinates
 * overlapping coordinates between walls of an area or walls of a building (except if same wall)
 * weird coordinates
+* each wall must touch two others (one shared coordinate, and not the same two)

 Element